 Mick comes from Dewsbury, just a few miles down the road from Bradford - Smokie's spiritual home.
 He first got to know the band when they were touring Germany where Mick had been playing regularly with another band.
 He was also busy working as a guitar teacher but couldn't resist an offer to join Smokie on tour in 1996 as a stand-in for Alan Silson, who was ill.
 When Alan decided to call it a day the band invited Mick to join their ranks on a permanent basis and the rest, as they say, is history.

-"More recently I have released a solo album, "My Kinda Heaven".
-This was a personal project on which I collaborated with some good friends and really enjoyed doing something different from the normal.
+"More recently I have released two solo albums, "My Kinda Heaven" and "Under My Skin".
+These have been personal projects on which I collaborated with some good friends and really enjoyed doing something different from the normal.
 But don't worry, I am still with Smokie and have no plans to change that".
 Mick has his own website where you can listen to tracks from the album and read his latest news.